What to wear on an around-the-world motorcycle trip

 The strongest, safest option would be a big, plastic enduro-style boot, but they are uncompromising.
 You might one day benefit from the extra protection they provide, but these boots are not nice to wear and they are certainly not comfortable off the bike.
 I would go for some kind of cross-over boot; something that sits somewhere between a proper off-road boot and a road boot.

 Everybody does boots like this.
-TCX does the Drifters, but just about every manufacturer does a boot that looks similar and provides the same balance of comfort and protection.
+We have recently taken on the Brickland which is a Held boot and I think it is probably the best in the genre of road / off-road boots and comes in short and tall, but just about every manufacturer does a boot that looks similar and provides the same balance of comfort and protection.

-This is perhaps becoming a bit boring but, again, I think the Klim boot is the one I’d go for; namely the Adventure GTX.
+This is perhaps becoming a bit boring but, again, I think the Klim boots are the ones I’d go for; namely the Adventure GTX.
 I would certainly feel safer in a pair of tall boots like these, but for lighter easier days, I would be tempted to also strap a pair of Klim Outlander GTXs to the bike.
 And that’s also because, whilst the Adventure GTXs are more comfortable than most adventure boots, the shorter Outlanders are more comfortable still.

 As with all motorcycle gear, there’s not a single pair of gloves that is going to cover every eventuality.
 So I’m going to need a summer glove with no membrane, I’m going to need a summer-waterproof glove with a membrane and I’m going to need a winter glove with both a membrane and a thermal lining.

 We sell lots of accessories and other bits and pieces that I would want to take with me; items like the Cycle Pump and the Anti-Gravity battery pack, but we can maybe talk about such accoutrements at another time.
-This video is about clothing.
+There would certainly be some Kriega luggage on board, but this video is about clothing.

 In terms of socks, I think Daytona currently does the best ones, although some people swear by Bridgedale’s socks.
 I would have to investigate further before setting off.